 10. TEAS Admissions Testing – When your complete application packet is received in Enrollment Services, you will receive a confirmation email that will provide your TEAS test date and time.
 Due to COVID-19 restrictions, this exam will be remotely proctored this application period, so TEAS can be taken from your home; no need to come to campus.
 [ATI TEAS Test Information]

-- PN to Profession Nursing Career Studies Certificate applicants – TEAS and Application Period are now Closed
+PN to Profession Nursing Career Studies Certificate applicants – TEAS and Application Period are now Closed.
+Tests will be scheduled in January.

-On test day, you will log in to www.atitesting.com, enter one of the test ID numbers below (as applicable), make your on-line payment, and wait for test activation from the remote proctor.
+On test day, you will log in to www.atitesting.com, enter a test ID number that will be provided to you a few days before your scheduled test.
 You will receive an email the day before the test to provide more direction and information for what to do and expect on the day of your test.

 If you have previously taken TEAS elsewhere, unfortunately, those results are not accepted by the nursing program.
 This exam must be taken through Thomas Nelson.

 Scores are valid for two application cycles and can be re-used.
 The most recent score is counted, not the highest score.
-If you tested in Spring 2020, you will need to test again.
+If you tested in Fall 2020, you will need to test again.

 TEAS is a 4-hour general knowledge exam that will begin at 10 am, and the $70 payment will be made when you log in on test day.
 This 4-part exam will test reading comprehension, grammar, science and math.
 ATI Testing is the test administrator; please visit their website at www.atitesting.com to purchase a practice test and remediation materials.
 Take a practice test to assess the areas in which you are weakest and then focus your studying in those areas.
 For test prep tips and test success, please also review the ATI TEAS SmartPrep site at: https://ati.docsend.com/view/mqwrbc3knxmrjpgi.